Branching And Release

 • if a GitHub Release already exists but npm publication failed, do not push a no-op commit just to retry

-• open the Release workflow in GitHub Actions and run it manually with release_tag=vYYYY.MM.DD
+• open the Release workflow in GitHub Actions and run it manually with release_tag=vYYYY.M.MICRO, for example release_tag=v2026.5.1

 • the workflow will re-run verification from the current main workflow, skip GitHub Release creation if it already exists, and only retry the missing npm publish work for that release tag